BY CHRIS TAYLOR | Senior Director | Ball State Sports Link

 Just like Wooden.

 It’s no secret the great John Wooden is an idol.
-You ask me the “who would you like to have dinner with” question … my answer always includes Wooden.
-I own every book.
-I’ve watched his videos hundreds of times.
+You ask me the “who would you like to have dinner with” question … my answer always includes Wooden (and Garth Brooks).

 Wooden was raised as a farmer, often times referring in his books about canning fruits and vegetables with “those glass lids that were made by the Ball Company in Muncie”.